cspotcode/hide-facebook-feed-mobile/README.md

 *Tested on Edge browser on Android*

+Open Edge browser on your phone.

-Go to "Extensions", install "Tampermonkey."
+Go to "Extensions" and install "Tampermonkey."
 It'll ask you to enable Developer mode which is required to install extensions.

 Go to "Extensions" again, tap "Tampermonkey" to open the Tampermonkey menu.
 Tap "Dashboard."